GoHypernet/hypernet-protocol/packages/contracts/contracts/identity/README.md

 which the registry is used for identity or authenticity verification in which the `tokenId` may not be known *a priori* but the label is
 (for instance when label is a URL).
 Entries in an NFR are referred to, within the protocol, as **Non-Fungible Identities** (NFIs).

+### Authenticity

+The identity component of the Hypernet Protocol allows for simple yet effective method for verifying the authenticity of NFRs.
+The address of the the resulting NFR proxy contract created via the Hypernet Protocol NFR factory is stored in either the `registries` or `enumerableRegistries` public array variable (depending on if the NFR is deployed with or without the enumeration property).
+Additionally, a mapping from the human-readable name of the
+NFR (retrieved by calling the `name()` function on any Hypernet NFR) to its proxy contract address is stored in `nameToAddress` mapping variable.
+This has the additional effect of enforcing that every NFR within the Hypernet Protocol has a unique name.
+Thus, any external user wishing to ensure that they are interacting with an authentic Hypernet Protocol NFR need only query the contract factory with the name of the target NFR in order to obtain the address of the true registry.

 ## Roles and Minting

 ### Enumerable roles